 Some businesses operate under the idea that the delay that comes with processing checks offers more liquidity and gives them more control over their cash flow.
 While that idea may be true for a small number of businesses, it applies only to very specific circumstances.

 For the most part, ACH payments offer better cash flow because ACH funds become available faster.
 On average, ACH payments are processed within three business days.
 Paper checks can take up to eight business days.
-That is not including the time it takes for the US Postal Service to deliver a check in the mail.
+That does not include the time it takes for the US Postal Service to deliver a check in the mail.

 Five days might not sound like a lot, but it is.
 For a business like Sara’s, where 25% – 30% of her revenue is paid in checks, switching to ACH payments provides a more accurate cash flow projection for her business on a weekly basis.